Discover how grade boundaries determine your exam results - and where to check them for each exam board

 Despite examiners’ attempts to make every paper the same level of difficulty each year, students do find some papers harder than others.
 As the examiners’ job is to keep standards consistent they will need to make adjustments to grade boundaries in these situations.
 For example, they would reduce grade boundaries a little if this year’s paper was slightly harder than last year’s.

-Of course, the upheaval of the pandemic, with the associated school closures and exam cancellations, has mixed things up a bit.
-As a result, grade boundaries have fluctuated a lot over the past few years.
+Of course, the upheaval of the Covid pandemic, with the associated school closures and exam cancellations, mixed things up a bit.
+If you look back across grade boundaries from recent years, you'll see plenty of fluctuation.

 No-one took exams in 2020 and 2021, with grades decided by teachers instead.
 When exams returned in 2022, the grade boundaries were intentionally set to produce overall results that were significantly higher than in pre-pandemic years.
-The most recent A-level grade boundaries, from summer 2023, were much closer to those from just before the pandemic.
+Since then, however, grade boundaries have settled down to be closer to their pre-pandemic levels.

 Where and when are grade boundaries published?